 Event Dates and Hours

-The Scottsdale Waterfront is open to the pubic 24/7 and some artwork will be on display round the clock so you can swing by any time to experience some of Canal Convergence.
+The Scottsdale Waterfront is open to the public 24/7 and some artwork will be on display around the clock so you can swing by any time to experience some of Canal Convergence.
 Official event hours are as follows:

 Canal Convergence is free, with a nominal fee for some workshops.

-Canal Convergence takes place outdoors, along the north and south side of the Arizona Canal, between Scottsdale Road and Goldwater Boulevard just south of Camelback Road.
+Canal Convergence takes place outdoors, along the north and south sides of the Arizona Canal, between Scottsdale Road and Goldwater Boulevard just south of Camelback Road.

 Where to Park

 There are 25 parking garages in Old Town Scottsdale.
 Most of them are free and many are within a few blocks of the event.
 The closest garages to the event are: